Py-mon/Pybattle/CONTRIBUTING.md

 def foo(x: int) -> int:
 ```

-- Only type hint variables went your code editor doesnt know what type it is.
-But when its obvious don't do this:
+- Only type hint variables went the code editor doesnt know what type it is.
+But when it's obvious you don't have to do this:
 ```py
 x: int = 5
 ```